wp-plugins/geolocation/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Modify the display settings as needed on the Settings > Geolocation page.

+== Screenshots ==

+1. screenshot-1.png
+2. screenshot-2.png

 == Changelog ==

 = 0.1 =
 * Initial release.

+= 0.1.1 =
+* Added ability to turn geolocation on and off for individual posts.
+* Admin Panel no longer shows up when editing a page.
+* Removed display of latitude and longitude on mouse hover.
+* Map link color now defaults to your theme.
+* Clicking map link now (properly) does nothing.